forfudan/MojoMiji/src/docs/move/common.md

 You see, dunder methods allows you to use the same function `print()` to print different objects, as long as these objects have the `__str__()` method defined.
 If you create a new class `Human`, you do not need to modify the system function `print()` in order to get it printed, but just add a `__str__()` method in the class `Human`.

 Mojo also inherit this feature.
 You can use system functions like `print()`, `len()`, `sum()`, etc, on your own structs by defining the corresponding dunder methods.
-This is called "trait".
+Moreover, this is also related to the concept "trait".
 A type that conforms to a trait guarantees that it implements all of the features of the trait.
-We will discuss this in detail in the later chapters.
+We will discuss this in detail as an advanced topic in Chapter [Generic and traits](../advanced/generic.md).

 ## Modules, packages, and imports